-If you are forming or managing a UK company from outside the UK, proof of address is not just a formality—it is a critical compliance requirement.
+If you are setting up a UK company from outside the UK, proof of address is not just a formality—it is a vital compliance requirement.
 It directly affects company formation, banking approval, and ongoing regulatory obligations.

-Many non-resident founders face delays not because they lack documents, but because they submit incorrect or non-compliant proof.
+Most non-resident founders face delays not because they lack documents, but because they submit incorrect or non-compliant documents.

 This guide explains how proof of address works in practice—what gets accepted, what gets rejected, and how to resolve issues efficiently.